Getting Customers Through The SaaS Marketing Funnel:

 - Returning to specific content more than 3 or 4 times within a short period of time.

-For a visitor to become a qualified lead they may need to complete more than one of these behaviours and so it is necessary to monitor users over time.
-By doing this you can develop a lead scoring system to allocate a numerical value to each prospect.
+For a visitor to become a qualified lead they may need to complete more than one of these behaviours.
+It is necessary to monitor users over time and develop a lead scoring system to allocate a numerical value to each prospect.

 To move users from consideration to become qualified leads it is essential that you map out the user experience to encourage engagement and optimize specific pages.
 These include pricing, product, about us, team pages, sign up forms and demo pages.
 If you have sufficient traffic you can use A/B testing to identify which changes influence engagement and conversions.

 3. Qualification to Evaluation:

 SaaS product prospects are the same as any other buyers, they don’t want to regret a decision they make.
 That’s why B2B buyers want reassurance that any purchase will reflect well on them and that the supplier can be trusted to deliver what they promised.
 Moving prospects towards evaluating your product requires building trust and credibility in your website.

 First impressions count and so your website needs to look professionally designed and easy to use.
 A DIY website can undermine your credibility as prospects may question how professional your organisation is likely to be.
 Invest in high quality content and aim to become a thought leader in your field so that your site becomes a destination for expert B2B information.

 Social proof is a powerful way of establishing trust and credibility with prospects visiting your SaaS website.
 Showcasing testimonials from satisfied clients is a great way to support claims you make on your site.
 Try to select testimonials which reflect your ideal buyers.
 If possible use video testimonials a these are seen as more genuine and difficult to invent.